 CorkDFAS is creating opportunities for its members to volunteer to become involved in particular activities that would assist certain bodies that are engaged in the field of conservation or hold collections that require ‘conservation’ in the broadest sense.
 These activities can range from minor but necessary tasks to some members ultimately becoming involved in actual conservation activities, following suitable instruction and training, and under professional supervision.

 Thanks to the efforts of the Volunteering Coordinator and President 13 volunteers from among CorkDFAS’s members are presently engaged on a church recording project with St Anne’s, Shandon, Cork, a first in Ireland, with generous assistance from the Cork City Heritage Plan.

-A second workshop was held this year on Wednesday, 7th May: CorkDFAS Workshop ‘Identification of Cultural Objects’: 10:30 a.m. to 12:30 p.m. at UCC Western Gateway building Room WGB_G18, registration at 10 a.m., with generous assistance from the Cork City Heritage Plan, and UCC Heritage Services.
+A second workshop was held on Wednesday, 7th May 2016, the CorkDFAS Workshop ‘Identification of Cultural Objects’, under the leadership of Philip Sheppard, Director of Sheppard Fine Art Auctioneers, with generous assistance from the Cork City Heritage Plan, and UCC Heritage Services.

 Our first Workshop, “Best Practice in Preventative Conservation for Volunteers”, took place on 27th September 2014.
 It was led by a professional conservator and by a professional archivist and former museum director, and was held at UCC (details to be found on the sub-menu, Best Practice Workshop).